NVIDIA/TensorRT/samples/python/introductory_parser_samples/README.md

 pip3 install -r requirements.txt
 ```

+2. Preparing sample data

+See [Preparing sample data](../../README.md#preparing-sample-data) in the main samples README.

 ## Running the sample

 1. Run the sample to create a TensorRT inference engine and run inference:
 	`python3 onnx_resnet50.py`

-	**Note:** If the TensorRT sample data is not installed in the default location, for example `/usr/src/tensorrt/data/`, the `data` directory must be specified.
-For example: `python3 onnx_resnet50.py -d /path/to/my/data/`
+	**Note:** If the TensorRT sample data is not installed in the default location, the `data` directory must be specified.
+For example: `python3 onnx_resnet50.py -d $TRT_DATADIR`

 2. Verify that the sample ran successfully.
 If the sample runs successfully you should see output similar to the following:
 	`Correctly recognized data/samples/resnet50/reflex_camera.jpeg as reflex camera`